-The CryptoManager Root of Trust RT-730 is a fully-programmable, ISO-26262 certified hardware security core offering security by design for automotive applications.
+The CryptoManager Root of Trust RT-730 is a fully-programmable, ISO-26262-ready hardware security core offering security by design for automotive applications.
 It protects against a wide range of attacks with state-of-the-art anti-tamper and security techniques.

 The CryptoManager Root of Trust is an independent hardware security co-processor for integration into semiconductor devices, offering secure execution of user applications, tamper detection and protection, and secure storage and handling of keys and security assets.
 The Root of Trust offers chipmakers a siloed approach to security; while located on the same silicon as the main processor, the secure processing core is physically separated.
 A layered security approach enforces access to crypto modules, memory ranges, I/O pins, and other resources, and assures critical keys are available through hardware only with no access by software.